19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Alchemy/Alchemy.md

 ## True Brewing Procedure

-True brewing creates potions with no expiration date.
+True brewing creates potions that never go bad.
 It requires:

 1. Your [Favored Ability](../../../Player%20Characters/Backgrounds/Favored%20Ability.md) to be your [Spellcasting Ability](../../Spellcasting/Spellcasting%20Disciplines/Spellcasting%20Ability.md) *and* it's score is at least 7.
 	1. *Or* your [Spellcasting Ability](../../Spellcasting/Spellcasting%20Disciplines/Spellcasting%20Ability.md) is at least 10.